"Katie Taylor just wobbled for the first real time as a pro!"

 I mean she has expanded on it.
 For working on the body, it’s something you work on with the pads, only using a body shield.
 It’s something then you go out and try to implement it during sparring.
 So we took a round, where maybe we only box inside the whole round and try work the body.
 It’s reinforced on the bag, ripping the bag and then an uppercut bag.
 It’s a step by step process it’s one we’ve taken to and done very well.

 The fruit of their hard work came when Katie dropped Anahi Sanchez with a huge left body-shot during her world title win.
-For Enamuit, it was encouragingly similar to the shot landed during one of the greatest rounds in boxing, a fight he remembers vividly as it took place in his hometown.
-Mickey Ward v Arturo Gatti, Connecticut, 2002.
+For Enamait, it was encouragingly similar to the shot landed during one of the greatest rounds in boxing, a fight he remembers vividly as it took place in his hometown.
+Micky Ward v Arturo Gatti, Connecticut, 2002.

 It is certainly a very similar combination, back-to-back lefts that abide to the oldest trick in the book: Head, then body.
 You can watch the comparison below: